robertjwvaughan/Tetris/README.md

 * DOWN to navigate down
 * UP to navigate upwards
 * ENTER choose a menu option  / Submit name
+* B - Returns to menu from page

 * W - Rotatate Shape
 * A - Move Shape left